rexresearch

 were suspended in the solution.

-Sub-Irrigating Pot
+Sub-Irrigating

-Plastic pots containing media are immersed in a plastic lined tank
+Plastic pots containing media are immersed in a plastic lined

-containing nutrient solution.
-The bottom of the corrugated tank
+tank containing nutrient solution.
+The bottom of the corrugated

-the plant.
+sunlight to the plant.

-Apparatus for Hydroponics (U.S. Pat.
+for Hydroponics (U.S. Pat.
 No. 4,794,728):

-The apparatus consists of a box made of cardboard which contains a
+The apparatus consists of a box made of cardboard which contains

-support that protrudes through the opening of the lid.
-A plant
+plant support that protrudes through the opening of the lid.
+A

-culture bed of porous solid medium is placed in the water
+plant culture bed of porous solid medium is placed in the water

 impermeable container.

-Indoor Multiple Purpose Hydroponic Cultivation Planter (U.S.
+Multiple Purpose Hydroponic Cultivation Planter (U.S. Pat.
+No.

-Pat.
-No. 4,735,036)
+4,735,036)

 The planter consists of a leak-proof structure that has an upper